appacitive/builder-docs/server/android/getting-started/debugging-sdk/index.md

 The Appacitive Android SDK comes with an inbuilt logging mechanism which you can use out of the box, or you can override it with your own logging mechanism.

-To use the builtin logging mechanism, you simply need to instantiate a new `Logger` object using `APContainer`.
+To use the built in logging mechanism, you simply need to instantiate a new `Logger` object using `APContainer`.

 ```
         Logger logger = APContainer.build(Logger.class);